- CIVIC IDOLATRY

 'sɪv.ɪk.(ə.)li aɪ'dɑl.ə.trəs adjective, civic idolater'sɪv.ɪk aɪ'dɑl.ə.tər noun.]

-In 1776, the British Parliament, insisting they had the right to tax their North American colonies, had violated their colonial charters.
-The king had sided with Parliament and declared them outside his protection.
-Congress, representing 13 of the colonies, interpreted this to mean they were independent states, and officially declared themselves so on 4 July.
-(Or 2 July, depending on which founder you talk to.)
+In 1776 the British Parliament, insisting they had every right to tax the colonies of British North America to fund the Seven Years’ War, violated the colonies’ charters which had guaranteed them self-governance under a common king.
+King George Hanover 3 (who lacked the political strength to do anything anyway) sided with Parliament and declared the colonies outside his protection.
+The Americans’ Continental Congress, representing 13 of the colonies which later became the United States, interpreted this to mean they were now independent states.
+On 4 July (or 2 July, depending on which founder you talk to) they officially declared themselves independent.

-So this week, Americans are gonna express a whole lot of patriotism.
+So today’s Independence Day in the United States.
+This week, Americans are gonna set off a lot of fireworks, eat a lot of barbecue, and express a whole lot of patriotism.
 American Christians included.
 As we should.

 Give you an example.
 The image I use on the header for